newsuk/times-components/packages/jest-serializer/README.md

 which probably means they should be removed and one test should represent them.
 It's discretionary but probably means the snapshots aren't focused on the tests enough.

-On Native you're likely going to want to use `minimalNative`, `flattenStyle` and `minimalise` to focus the given tests.

 On web you're similarly going to be looking at `minimalWeb`, `hoistStyle`, `minimalise`, and `rnw`.